 If the cancer has spread, the surgeon removes as much cancer as possible.
 This is called "debulking" surgery.

 Chemotherapy uses anticancer drugs to kill cancer cells.
 Most women have chemotherapy for ovarian cancer after surgery.
 Some women have chemotherapy before surgery.

-Usually, more than one drug is given.
-Drugs for ovarian cancer can be given in different ways:
+Usually, more than one drug is given, and can be given in different ways.

 - By vein (IV): The drugs can be given through a thin tube inserted into a vein.

 - By vein and directly into the abdomen: Some women get IV chemotherapy along with intraperitoneal (IP) chemotherapy.
 For IP chemotherapy, the drugs are given through a thin tube inserted into the abdomen.